Insurance Agent Virtual Assistant To Increase Your Profit

 How does one source great people to benefit a business?

-For instance, an agency or company may seek top talent, settling for remote workers.
+For instance, an agency or company may seek top talent and settle for remote workers.
 Virtual assistants can do the same work as those on-site but at a much lower cost.

 When virtual workers are onboarded, a business can also increase its diversity, which can have a commanding effect on the company.
-It is said that culturally and ethnically diverse teams are 33% more lucrative than those not.
+According to a McKinsey & Company study, culturally and ethnically diverse teams are 33% more lucrative than those that are not.

 In addition, virtual workers eliminate any subconscious unfairness towards other ethnic groups, eradicating barriers that may keep your trade from attaining diversity.
 Hiring virtual assistants could increase productivity by 20% to 25%.